Horni Signal Mfg. Corp.

 Epilogue

 In 2023 in Asbury Park, I took the photo below of a cabinet whose door had the Horni script logo above the text for Highway Signal & Sign Co.
-My theory is that the Horni brothers did indeed own HSS, and they left the Horni logo on this cabinet intentionally, as a signature of family pride.
+My theory is that the Horni brothers did indeed own HSS, and they left the Horni logo on this cabinet intentionally, perhaps as a matter of family pride.